jc11003/JClandia/README.md

 # JClandia

-printf("Hello , see there my projet'c , and help me to get better");*
+printf("Hello , see there my projet's , and help me to get better");*